 We need you input!
 Continue to check back as more engagement opportunities and meeting dates become available.

 CATLYST: A Strategy for Economic Competitiveness

-With a core goal of empowering upward economic mobility for all, CATLYST is a strategy designed to improve regional competitiveness and collaboration throughout the 10-county region.
+With a core goal of empowering upward economic mobility for all, CATLYST is a strategy designed to improve regional competitiveness and collaboration throughout the 10-county region (now the 11-county region).
 CATLYST will ensure that metro Atlanta has good jobs, a well-trained workforce, and the regional collaboration needed to invigorate economic growth.
 CATLYST serves as the Comprehensive Economic Development Strategy (CEDS) for the Atlanta region, and allows communities and organizations to receive grants and assistance from the U.S. Economic Development Administration for projects and technical assistance that support the four focus areas.

 It all happens through the work of project teams consisting of leaders from across the region’s public, private, and nonprofit spheres.
 Work began in 2017 with an evaluation of the region’s economy, including data analysis and extensive outreach (interviews, focus groups, public forums, and workshops).
 This work built on the 2012 Regional Economic Competitiveness Strategy.

 The CATLYST planning process began in 2017 with regional data analysis, in addition to interviews, focus groups, public forums, and workshops.
 Overall, this engagement process included the input of 150 stakeholders, five 2-hour workshops with a 65-member regional Strategy Committee, an online survey of more than 2,000 area residents, and four 2-hour community open houses in Gwinnett, Douglas, and Clayton Counties and the City of Atlanta.
 The Strategy committee filled an invaluable role in helping to inform and guide the development of this strategic plan.

 This extensive data collection and outreach process ultimately produced three guiding documents, completed in December 2017.